Date Operations

 select * where date > $c9_thisyear+2m

-Gets data from March onwards
+Includes data from March onwards for the current year

 select * where date > $c9_yesterday+2h

-Data from 2:00 AM yesterday
+Includes data from 2:00 AM yesterday and onwards

 The following are the list of supported time units: